| BY SETH RYAN

 Though you might not uncover everything you need to know, an employee background check can give you a good idea of what to expect.

-If you’re wondering how to do a background check on an applicant, then read on
+Learn how to do a background check on an applicant

 Look into Employment History

 A resume generally consists of a summary of the applicant’s past work titles and experiences.
-If the applicant has given their permission, contact former employers to confirm job duties, length of employment, past salary and more.
-If you come across inconsistencies, proceed with caution.
+If the applicant has given their permission, contact former employers to confirm job duties, length of employment, past salary, and more.
+If you come across inconsistencies, proceed with caution when offering a job opportunity to the applicant.

-References can be a good resource for learning more about an applicant.
+Most job applications include references.
+References can be a good resource for learning more about a person before making a hiring decision.
 However, keep in mind that no one is ever going to list a reference who would speak negatively about them.

 You can take things a step further by asking the supplied references for additional references.
 Ask to speak to former colleagues as well as direct supervisors to give you a well-rounded idea of what the applicant is like to work with.